-During the year under review the Board, the Board reviewed a board diversity policy.
+During the year, the Board reviewed a board diversity policy.
 All Board appointments will continue to be made on meritocracy and selection of candidate will be based on a range of diversity perspectives, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service.
 The nomination committee will review the board diversity policy, as appropriate, to ensure its continued effectiveness from time to time.